 “ … the stew of meat that’s been cut into geometric cubes and rendered tender by long hours in the pot represents a deeper sublimation, or forgetting of the brutal reality of this particular transaction among species” – Michael Pollan, Cooked

 Perhaps you can tell I’m a Michael Pollan fan.
-I met him, briefly, in Salt Lake City last summer where he was giving a talk and signing his newest book, Cooked.
+I met him, briefly, in Salt Lake City one summer where he was giving a talk and signing his newest book, Cooked.
 He seemed thoughtful and curious and relatable, like many writers.
 He struck me as a university English professor gone astray, a life choice close to my heart.
 Yet when I finally got around to reading Cooked, I found relating to Pollan unexpectedly difficult.
 A certain intrusive thought kept encroaching on my enjoyment of the book.
 Michael Pollan is not relevant in China, it whispered.

 Pollan writes frequently about the ethics of food, about the fact that death and meat go hand in hand.
 It’s a particularly Western preoccupation, this constant pondering and angsting over how far away we’ve moved from the destruction of a beast to the satiety of our bellies.
-Many Chinese would find Pollan’s musings ridiculous because the Chinese, like much of the nonWestern world, still do look their food in the eye.
+Many Chinese would find Pollan’s musings ridiculous because the Chinese, as much of the nonWestern world, still do look their food in the eye.

 Living in China, even if you don’t eat meat, means you, too, will have to start looking food in the eye.
 In Cooked, Pollan writes, “we moderns are great compartmentalizers, never more so than when hungry.”
 But he is referring, in unqualified terms, to modern Americans.
 There is no compartmentalizing about food in China, and it has nothing to do with a lack of moderns.
 Shanghai is one of the world’s most modern cities, packed with more moderns than most other cities.